RgbTrouw/Qs-Messenger/README.md

 no-reply@yourdomain.com.

-The code can be adapted to serve on multiple machines, hosting a larger number of clients.
+The code can be adapted to serve on multiple computers, hosting a larger number of clients.